 Then you drizzle a little olive oil over the tomatoes and veggies and bake them for half an hour until they are browned

-Then you take the entire contents of the pan and blenderize it with a little milk and sour cream.
+Once browned, take the entire contents of the pan and put it into a blender with a little milk and sour cream.
 Don’t worry, there are full directions below.

-You can serve this over pasta with some parmesan and basil, or over some rice or grains (I made it over couscous and brown rice with the Parmesan and basil, delicious all ways!)
+You can serve this over pasta with some parmesan and basil, or over some rice or grains (we’ve made it over couscous and brown rice with the Parmesan and basil, delicious all ways!).

-If you need me, I’ll be in my kitchen making this sauce over and over (what I like to do-besides eat this sauce every night for dinner-is make a batch and then let it cool, portion it into 1 cup servings and then freeze it in a ziplock bag, that way I can eat it months down the line!)
+If you don’t enjoy all of this sauce in one sitting, we like to portion it into 1 cup servings and then freeze it in a ziplock bag.
+That way you can eat it months down the line!